step-/gtkmenuplus/docs/menu_configuration_file_format.md

-attribute="value" pairs, attributes and their values must be appropriate for placement within a `<span>` tag in the Pango Text Attribute Markup Language, see https://developer.gnome.org/pango/stable/PangoMarkupFormat.html for details (the "convenience tags" mentioned aren't supported).
+attribute="value" pairs, attributes and their values must be appropriate for placement within a `<span>` tag in the Pango Text Attribute Markup Language, see https://developer.gnome.org/pango/stable/PangoMarkupFormat.html for details (the "convenience tags" mentioned there aren't supported).

 An additional non-Pango attribute="value" pair is supported, `mnemonic`, see further down for details.